Tschrock/PM-WorldCommander/README.md

 Flags can be set using `/wc flag <world/region> <flag> <arguments>` Available flags:
  - `pvp <true/false>`
-    - Sets wether or not players can pvp in an area.
-Defaults to the value in server.properties.
+    - Sets whether or not players can pvp in an area.
+    - Defaults to the value in `server.properties`.
  - `gamemode <survival/creative>`
     - Sets the gamemode of a world.
-Defaults to the value in server.properties.
+    - Defaults to the value in `server.properties`.
  - `spawnprotection <radius>`
     - Sets the radius of spawnprotection in a world.
-Defaults to the value in server.properties.
+    - Defaults to the value in `server.properties`.
+    - If the value in `server.properties` is larger, it will override this flag.
  - `time <time/equation>`
     - Sets the time.
-Defaults to "auto".
     - Can be set to "sunrise", "morning", "day", "noon", "afternoon", "evening", "sunset", "night", "midnight", "realtime", "auto", or "now".
     - You can also use an equation.
 (For ex. "auto*2" would be double normal time).
+    - Is unset by default.
+    - Can't be bypassed and will override normal `/time` commands.
  - `build <true/false> <exceptions>`
-    - Sets wether or not people can build in a region.
+    - Sets whether or not people can build in a region.
     - Can set a list of exceptions.
     - Is unset by default.